Irish language outside Ireland: Australia

 Newman College, University of Melbourne: holder of the O'Donnell Collection, an important collection of Irish-language material.

 The Irish language reached Australia in 1788, along with English.
 Irish, when used by convicts in the early colonial period, was seen as a language of covert opposition, and was therefore viewed with suspicion by colonial authorities.

 The Irish constituted a larger proportion of the European population than in any other British colony, and there has been debate about the extent to which Irish was used in Australia.
 The historian Patrick O'Farrell argued that the language was soon discarded; other historians, including Dymphna Lonergan and Val Noone, have argued that its use was widespread among the first generation, with some transmission to the second and occasional evidence of literacy.
 Most Irish immigrants came from counties in the west and south-west where Irish was strong (e.g. County Clare and County Galway).
 It has been argued that at least half the approximately 150,000 Irish emigrants to Victoria in the 19th century spoke Irish, helping to make Irish the most widely used European language in Australia after English.

 English was essential to the Irish for their integration into public life.
 Irish, however, retained some cultural and symbolic importance, and the Gaelic revival was reflected in Australia in the work of local students and scholars.
 The language was taught in several Catholic schools in Melbourne in the 1920s, and a bilingual magazine called An Gael was published.
 In the following years a small group of enthusiasts in the major cities continued to cultivate the language.

 In the 1970s there was a more general renewal of interest, supported by both local and immigrant activists.
 The Irish National Association, with support from the Sydney branch of the Gaelic League (Conradh na Gaeilge), ran free classes in Sydney from the 1960s through to 2007, when the language group became independent.
-In 1993 Máirtín Ó Dubhlaigh, a Sydney-based Irish speaker, founded the first Irish language summer school, Scoil Samhraidh na hAstráile.
+In 1993 Máirtín Ó Dubhlaigh, a Sydney-based Irish speaker, and his partner at the time, Judy Pinder, founded the first Irish language summer school, Scoil Samhraidh na hAstráile.
 This brought together for the first time Irish speakers and teachers from all over the country.
 The language also attracted some wider public attention.